Apply to Bachelor of Interior Architecture

 - Indicate “Interior Architecture” on the application.

 - Consider submitting a portfolio, which is optional.
-If you’d like to submit a portfolio, please follow these instructions: After you’ve submitted your application, login to your application portal, and under the “Upload Materials” section, select “Architecture Portfolio” from the drop-down list. (“Architecture Portfolio” is for School of Architecture applicants and School of Interior Architecture applicants.)
+If you’d like to submit a portfolio, please follow these instructions: After you’ve submitted your application, login to your Vol in Progress (VIP) portal, and under the “Upload Materials” section, select “Architecture Portfolio” from the drop-down list. (“Architecture Portfolio” is for School of Architecture applicants and School of Interior Architecture applicants.)
 Then upload the portfolio files from your computer.
 If you’re having trouble, please email firstname.lastname@example.org.

 - We encourage all applicants to visit the school or have a video or phone conference with the Interior Architecture director or faculty member.
 Call for an appointment: 865-974-3243.